g1n0st/PIC20A_24F_DIS1A/week_4/Tuesday/README.md

 **Methods:** Methods are functions defined within a class that represent the behavior or actions of objects.
 Methods perform tasks or operations on the object's data.
 You can call an object's method like `object.method()` (if `method()` is a public method)

 **Access Control**: Methods can also have access modifiers to control their visibility and accessibility.
-Public fields/methods can be accesses from anywhere while private fields/methods can only be accessed within the class scope
+Public fields/methods can be accessed from anywhere while private fields/methods can only be accessed within the class scope

 **Non-static/static:** Non-static fields belong to individual instances (objects) of the class whileStatic fields are associated with the class itself rather than with specific instances (objects) of the class.
 Static fields/methods can be accesses without initializing any object while non-static fields/methods have to be accessed via object instances.